moderntribe/products-engineering/docs/code-standards/php.md

 * All PHP files MUST use the Unix LF (linefeed) line ending.
 * The closing `?>` tag MUST be omitted from files containing only or ending in PHP.
+  * Unless it is a views template file - as these have customization filters run immediately after them.

 ### Keywords and true/false/null